HoucemNaffati/A-Software-Craftsmanship-KATA/README.md

     Put all the messages to up case and replace spaces by '**'.

 :one: Advanced Display:
-we want to output one unique message combining all values (Fuse 'Fizz Buzz' and 'Happy')
+    We want to output one unique message combining all values (Fuse 'Fizz Buzz' and 'Happy').
 ````
     in->out
     0 ->0-Fizz Buzz-Happy or unHappy